scribe-security/docs/docs/gensbomcli.md

 sidebar_position: 3
 ---

-# How to generate an SBOM
+# How to generate an SBOM using our CLI

 Scribe's *gensbom* CLI tool generates an SBOM for docker images and OCI images.
 You can call *gensbom* from your CI pipeline after the build stage, or run it from a bash shell and point it to an image in your registry.

 *gensbom* runs on Mac or Linux.
-To access docker images in public registries, have dockerd installed on your machine.

 1. Get Scribe *gensbom* CLI tool
 ```curl https://www.scribesecurity.com/getscribe | sh```